coolgk/project-templates/express-typescript/README.md

 ### Pre-Commit Hook

-`eslint --cache --fix` is triggered before each commit.
+`eslint --fix` is triggered before each commit.
 This command tries to fix linting errors when it is possible.

 `eslint` has been configured to also check and fix formatting errors detected by `prettier`. (https://prettier.io/docs/en/integrating-with-linters.html)